-Not only will a garden room create a focal point in your garden, but a well-insulated garden room is also an inviting ‘home away from home’, and can be personalised to fulfil a variety of requirements.
+A contemporary garden room is an easy option if you need to create extra space, but can’t face the upheaval of an extension.
+Not only will a garden room create a focal point in your garden, but a well-insulated garden room is also an inviting ‘home away from home’, and can be personalised to fulfill a variety of requirements.
 Browse our favourite contemporary garden room design ideas to get inspiration for yours.

 Then get practical tips on adding a garden room in our guide.